How to Properly Treat Childhood Enuresis

 Childhood enuresis is a form of urinary incontinence that usually affects children between the ages of five and six years.
 It is characterized by the repeated expulsion of urine, either during the day or in bed at night.

-In order for it to be considered as a disease, the loss of urine must take place at least twice a week for at least a period of three consecutive months.
+In order for it to be considered as a disease, the loss of urine must take place at least twice a week for at least a period of three consecutive months, as pointed out in this work carried out by researchers from the National Autonomous University of Mexico (UNAM).
 If it isn’t a disease, then it’s a behavioral problem.

 The good news is that there are several ways to help your child learn how to establish proper and regular urinating habits.
 In today’s article, we’ll take a look at the main symptoms of this condition and several measures that can help you control them.

 Children with this condition tend to have more difficulty waking up and may suffer from constipation.
 Furthermore, this is evidenced by research published in Pediatría Atención Primaria in 2009, as many authors point out a strong relationship between voiding disorders and constipation, since the stagnation of stool in the rectum impairs the functioning of the pelvic floor while urinating.

 In order to diagnosis childhood enuresis, the pediatrician or doctor in charge should consider the child’s age, urinary frequency, and medical background.
 They should also assess the parents’ attitude towards dealing with the problem and suggests some additional tests to rule out any other diseases.

 Diagnosis is positive if: